By Tony Attwood

 - AC is the average crowd for the home team through the season, providing a comparison between the crowd on that day and and the norm expected by the home side.

-The attendance figures show just how large a draw Arsenal had now become.
+The attendance figures show just how large an attraction Arsenal had now become.
 Even the seemingly poor figure for the Leicester game was actually remarkable – it was played on a Thursday afternoon at 2.15pm (Thursday because that was early closing day in Leicester) and got above the average for saturday afternoon fixtures.

-The Sheffield Utd game shows a crowd over double the average attendance and only the Derby County home game showed a below average figure.
-I can’t answer why this was – but possibly the weather was a factor.
+The Sheffield Utd game shows a crowd over double the average attendance and only the Derby County home game showed a below average figure although I must admit I don’t have an explanation as to why.

 The table at the end of the month looked like this